Kevin Warren: St. Louis Rams (1997–2001)

 In 1997, Warren was hired by then St. Louis Rams head coach Dick Vermeil in a legal/front office position.
 Kevin Warren held the position of Vice President of Player Programs/Football Legal Counsel for the St. Louis Rams from 1997 to 2000 before his promotion to Vice President of Football Administration.
 Working closely with Vermeil, Warren gained insight into how football operations functioned.
 Warren credits this experience for providing him with priceless knowledge and credits Coach Vermeil for providing him his big break into the NFL.
 Warren earned a Super Bowl Ring with the Rams when they defeated the Tennessee Titans in Super Bowl XXXIV.
 Vermeil praised Warren in 2012 as being "as critical and important a part of [the] Rams Super Bowl Championship team as anybody in [the] organization."

 Detroit Lions (2001–2003)

-In 2001, Warren joined the Detroit Lions as the Senior Vice President of Business Operations & General Counsel.
-During his stint with the Lions, Warren was recognized by Crain's Detroit Business on their “40 Under 40” list, which honored the top 40 Detroit business leaders under the age of 40.
+In 2001, Warren joined the Detroit Lions as the senior vice president of business operations and general counsel.
+During his stint with the Lions, Warren was recognized by Crain's Detroit Business on their "40 Under 40" list, which honored the top 40 Detroit business leaders under the age of 40.